falcon78/myArticles/GoLang/Tour/4_Methods and Interfaces.md

 - Methods and pointer indirection

 If a function has a pointer argument ex.`func someFunc(a *int)` you have to pass a pointer to it, passing a value in this case yields an error.
-But methods with pointer receiver takes either pointer or value.
+But methods with pointer receiver can take either pointer or value.

 ```go
 func (v *Vertex) Scale(f float64) {